messaging-interop/docs/src/architecture-overview.md

 The sending service does not need to know Blair's address, so Alex encrypts it with a public key published by the Receiving Service.

 ### Start new relationships
-Initializing a proton relationship requires a bidirectional exchange of keys and addresses.
+Initializing a Communicator relationship requires a bidirectional exchange of keys and addresses.
 In the simplest manner, Alex and Blair may simply exchange these directly between their devices through a local, peer to peer transport such as NFC or Bluetooth.

 In many cases, Alex and Blair will rely on a persistently online Directory Service to broker an asynchronous, remote exchange.